PAGE Construction IN PROGRESS

 So what does this say about me, how does it portray my character,

 my personality?
-Why did I call the work Congregation,
+Why did I call the work Congregation

 when none of the figures actually meet?